Cruise from Split to Split with Moonlight

 We've got something special for those who'd love to get off the beaten path and see some lesser-known remote islands like Lastovo, Vis and Ravnik.
 A perfect return Split cruise for all nature-lovers.
 The route also includes the popular Hvar, Brač and Korčula.

-Departure from Split at 13:00h, followed by lunch onboard and a swimming stop in a nice secluded bay en route.
-Afternoon arrival to Pučišća, situated on the northern side of Brač, a typical Mediterranean small town at the bottom of a deep bay, famous for the white stone of Brač, used for building the Liverpool Cathedral, the White House in Washington, and other famous buildings.
+Departure from Split at 13:00h followed by lunch onboard and a swimming stop.
+Cruise to Pučišća on the northern side of Brač, a typical Mediterranean small town at the bottom of a deep bay, famous for the white stone of Brač, used for building the Liverpool Cathedral, the White House in Washington, and other famous buildings.
 There is a chance to visit a stone-masonry workshop, one of the few such workshops still operating in Europe.
 Enjoy the domestic food, wine, and famous olive oil.

 Early morning departure toward Korčula, the birthplace of Marco Polo.
 Swim stop en route to enjoy a morning swim in the crystal blue sea.
 Lunch will be served either on the tip of the Pelješac peninsula (near Lovište) or in the quiet bay of Kneža on the Korčula island.
 Arrive in the afternoon, followed by a guided sightseeing tour of the exceptional Korčula town (included on Premium and Premium Superior).
 According to legend, Korčula was founded by the Trojan hero Antenor in the 12th century B.C.
-This beautiful Dalmatian island has more legends and tales than any other place.
-Impressive monuments too.
-In the evening, we recommend visiting one of the numerous local taverns or enjoy the stunning views across to the mainland from the numerous cafes and bars.
+Many legends and tales can be found here, as well as impressive monuments.
+In the evening, we recommend visiting one of the numerous local taverns or enjoy stunning views from the numerous cafes and bars.

 Before leaving Korčula, why not take a walk by the marina or through the nearby open market to shop for some souvenirs and other local specialities.
-The cruise continues towards Lastovo, the farthest inhabited island in Dalmatia and which Romans called the imperial island (approx. EUR 5.- to be paid on the spot to enter the Lastovo Nature Park).
+The cruise continues towards Lastovo, the farthest inhabited island in Dalmatia (approx. EUR 10.- to be paid on the spot to enter the Lastovo Nature Park).
 Dock in the port of Ubli.
 From there, the local bus or taxi drives to Lastovo village for a visit to the local winery and tasting some indigenous wine sorts (optional).
 The island is surrounded by many smaller islands, with secluded bays and coves perfect for snorkelling.
 The town is also known for the number of small churches and unusually shaped chimneys, unique to Lastovo.
-Overnight on anchor in the bay with Captain`s Dinner on board.
+Overnight on anchor in the bay with the Captain`s Dinner on board.

-Early morning departure towards Vis island, which was “off-limits” to tourists for many years.
-Because of its unique geographical position, it was a strategic harbour for the Yugoslav navy and in this period of isolation Vis has retained a rather special charm reflecting the “‘Mediterranean as it once was” making it really interesting to see.
-Near Vis, there is a tiny Ravnik island, where the Green Cave is situated (entrance fee approx. EUR 10.-).
+Early morning departure towards Vis island, which because of its unique geographical position was a strategic harbour for the Yugoslav navy and off-limits to tourists for many years.
+Vis has retained a rather special charm reflecting the “‘Mediterranean as it once was”.
+Near Vis, there is a tiny Ravnik island, with the Green Cave interesting to visit (entrance fee approx. EUR 10.-).
 It was named after the unusual greenish light that reflects in the sea from the hole on top of the cave.
 A short swim stop depending on the weather conditions, and then set sail further to the town of Vis for overnight.
-The town of Vis is on the northern side of the island and was developed near the remains of ancient Issa, the first urban centre in Croatia, formed by the Greeks in the 4th century B.C.
-Visit the remains of the Roman Baths, City museum, or take a walk enjoying the view of the beautiful Villae Rusticae situated along the coast.
+Vis was developed near the remains of ancient Issa, the first urban centre in Croatia, formed by the Greeks in the 4th century B.C.
+Visit the remains of the Roman Baths, City Museum, or take a walk enjoying the view of the beautiful Villae Rusticae situated along the coast.

-Early in the morning, cruise toward the little island Biševo, to visit the Blue Cave, a magnificent natural phenomenon.
-As sometimes weather conditions can be very unpredictable, the cave might be closed for visits due to wind and/or high tide – the crew will inform you in time.
-The entrance fee is to be paid on the spot (EUR 10-14.- per person).
+Early in the morning, cruise toward the little island Biševo, to visit the Blue Cave, a magnificent natural phenomenon (entrance fee is to be paid on the spot EUR 18.- per person).
 After the Blue Cave, the cruise resumes towards Stari Grad on the island of Hvar.
 Records confirm that Hvar is the sunniest island in the Adriatic.
 Free afternoon to explore this unique town and its famous horseshoe-shaped bay.
 The famous Stari Grad Field (a plain) is the oldest in Croatia and the best-preserved example of the ancient Greek system of agriculture.
 Both the old town and this plain are part of the world heritage protected by UNESCO.
-Overnight in one of the ports of Stari Grad, main or ferry port (2 km away), depending on availability in port.
+Overnight in one of the ports of Stari Grad, main or ferry port (2 km away), depending on availability.
+Optional guided tour of Stari Grad

 Olive oil and wine tasting on board